appscode-cloud/installer/charts/opscenter-features/README.md

 ## Introduction

-This chart deploys a ByteBuilders Opscenter Configurator on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart deploys a ACE Opscenter Configurator on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites